EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: The EC-IoU Measure

-where $\{\textsf{-}/\textsf{D}/\textsf{E}\}\textsf{IoU}$ denote the three cases IoU, DIoU, and EIoU, and $R_{\{\textsf{-}/\textsf{D}/\textsf{E}\}\textsf{IoU}}$ their respective regularization terms.
-In Eq.~\eqref{eq:iou_loss} and Eq.~\eqref{eq:ec_iou_loss}, the notations for the prediction~$\mathbf{P}$ and the ground truth~$\mathbf{G}$ are omitted for simplicity, and we take $\alpha=1$ in the EC-IoU-variants.
-Lastly, we note that for benchmarks supporting annotations with 3D bounding boxes (i.e., having the~$z$ coordinate and height~$h$ along the gravity axis in addition to the 2D representation tuple given in Sec.~\ref{sec:preliminaries}), EC-IoU can also be extended into 3D cases.
+Finally, we note that for benchmarks supporting annotations with 3D bounding boxes (i.e., having the~$z$ coordinate and height~$h$ along the gravity axis in addition to the 2D representation tuple given in Sec.~\ref{sec:preliminaries}), EC-IoU can also be extended into 3D cases.
 Concretely, since the weighting mechanism does not concern the gravity axis, we simply multiply (weighted) areas with their heights to get volumes and compute the 3D measure.
 In consequence, we can address both BEV and 3D scenarios, as shown in the following experiments.